 On Reddit’s r/escondido forum, several users argued the giraffe event reflected broader cultural and ethical shifts under new ownership, with one commenter writing that the winery had “really gone downhill,” and another calling the decision “a weird stunt” that displayed “blatant disregard for animal welfare.”
 Others defended the winery, noting that exotic-animal appearances - whether for promotions, film sets, or private events - are not inherently illegal, though they remain heavily regulated.

-The identity of the animal-rental company has been widely discussed online, with several users pointing to Benay’s Bird & Animal Rentals, a Los Angeles-based entertainment provider that advertises film-trained wildlife.
-A Patch event listing referenced Benay’s as the supplier, though the company has not publicly commented and Orfila has not confirmed the partnership.
+The identity of the animal-rental company has been widely discussed online, with it confirmed it came from Benay’s Bird & Animal Rentals, a Los Angeles-based entertainment provider that advertises film-trained wildlife.
+The company reportedly holds a USDA exhibitor license with only one administrative technical violation on record in the last decade.

-What remains certain is that the optics of a giraffe pacing a winery lawn and being used for social media photo ops - paired with allegations about transport conditions - hit a nerve in a region home to one of the world’s most respected wildlife parks just minutes away.
+What remains certain is that the optics of a giraffe pacing a winery lawn and being used for social media photo ops - paired with allegations about transport conditions and now a federal complaint - hit a nerve in a region home to one of the world’s most respected wildlife parks just minutes away.
 Commenters repeatedly questioned why Orfila would hire an exotic-animal rental service when Safari Park, globally recognized for giraffe conservation, sits less than a mile down the road.

-As of publication, Orfila Vineyards has not issued a statement addressing the concerns, the animal’s welfare, or whether exotic-animal events will continue.
+As of publication, Orfila Vineyards has not issued any public statement addressing the concerns, the video evidence, the USDA complaint, or whether exotic-animal events will continue.
 Messages from SanDiegoVille requesting comment were not returned.

 For now, the fallout continues to spread across social platforms, with some visitors vowing never to return and others calling for investigations.
 Whether the controversy results in regulatory scrutiny, policy changes, or long-term reputational damage remains to be seen — but in North County’s increasingly vocal wine community, the debate is far from over.